Soy Candle Making

 It’s easy to create your favorite candle scents with essential oils, natural extracts, or aromatic isolates.
 Let’s start with the essential oils.
 How much essential oil do you use to make candles?

 Another option for soy candle making is all-natural fragrance oils composed of aromatic isolates from nature and essential oils.
-Did you know like essential oils, this type of fragrance oil has zero additives?
+Did you know this type of fragrance oil has zero additives like essential oils?

 No matter which candle fragrance type you choose, the key is getting the fragrance load correct.
 Use our fragrance load calculator to get it right every time!